Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$

-In this Letter, we present a comprehensive ultrafast optical spectroscopy investigation of 1$T$-TiSe$_2$ that uniquely resolves the intricate interplay between its electronic and lattice dynamics across both temperature and excitation density.
-By systematically tracking quasiparticle relaxation dynamics, we establish clear correlations with the characteristic temperatures $T_{\rm CDW}$ and $T^*$ ($\sim$165 K) phases, observing distinct changes in carrier relaxation pathways, including a notable sign change in a relaxation component below $T^*$.
-Our measurements further identify two coherent phonon modes: the high-frequency $A_{1g}$ mode ($\omega_1$) and a low-frequency $A_{1g}$-CDW amplitude mode ($\omega_2$).
+In this work, we present a comprehensive ultrafast optical spectroscopy investigation of 1$T$-TiSe$_2$ that resolves the interplay between electronic and lattice dynamics across both temperature and excitation density.
+By systematically tracking quasiparticle relaxation dynamics, we establish clear correlations with the characteristic temperatures $T_{\rm CDW}$ and $T^*$ ($\sim$165 K), including a pronounced change in carrier relaxation pathways below $T^*$.
+In addition, we identify two coherent phonon modes: a high-frequency $A_{1g}$ mode ($\omega_1$) and a low-frequency $A_{1g}$-CDW amplitude mode ($\omega_2$).
 Remarkably, the CDW amplitude mode exhibits an anomalous hardening with increasing pump fluence.
 This behavior stands in stark contrast to thermal suppression of the CDW order, where phonon softening is expected, and indicates a nonthermal modification of the effective CDW potential.
-We attribute this hardening to the screening of long-range electron-phonon interactions by the dense photoexcited carrier population, which partially suppresses the electronic renormalization responsible for the lattice instability, thereby decoupling the lattice from the CDW correlations and driving the phonon frequency toward the stiffer value of the unrenormalized state.
-Moreover, an abrupt increase in the excited state buildup time at a critical fluence, together with the results from short-time Fourier spectra.
+We attribute this hardening to the screening of long-range electron-phonon interactions by the dense photoexcited carrier population, which partially suppresses the electronic renormalization responsible for the lattice instability and drives the phonon frequency toward that of the unrenormalized lattice.
+Furthermore, we observe an abrupt increase in the excited-state buildup time above a critical fluence, accompanied by characteristic changes in the short-time Fourier spectra.
 These features signal the emergence of a strong-excitation non-equilibrium regime with suppressed CDW recovery, consistent with recent time-resolved ARPES and diffraction studies that report photoinduced CDW reorganization and domain-wall-dominated dynamics in 1$T$-TiSe$_2$.
 Our results thus provide a macroscopic optical perspective on the ultrafast, fluence-tunable competition between electronic correlations and lattice dynamics in this prototypical CDW material.